conceptualspace/yet-another-speed-dial/index.md

-## Support
+## Help and Support

-Having trouble with YASD?
-First, check out our FAQs below.
-If your question is not answered here, or you wish to report a bug, please do so on our **[GitHub issues page](https://github.com/conceptualspace/yet-another-speed-dial/issues)**.
+If your question is not answered below or you wish to file a bug report, please see our **[GitHub issues page](https://github.com/conceptualspace/yet-another-speed-dial/issues)**.
 For anything else contact me directly at dev AT conceptualspace DOT net and I’ll help you sort it out.

 ## FAQs